3 Easy Ways To Vectorize An Image In Illustrator

 Step 1: Import Your Image

 Launch Adobe Illustrator and create a new document by going to File > New.
-Once the new document is open, import the image you want to vectorize by navigating to File > Place.
+Once the new document opens, import the image you want to vectorize by navigating to File > Place.
 Place the image on your artboard.

 Step 2: Create A New Layer